jonthanlaw/html-css/README.md

-# Nonresponsive-Projects
-First attempts at projects on own.
+First Attempt at responsive project without tutorials.
-No tutorials.
+HTML and CSS only.